 The Canon Pixma iP110 provides durability in a small footprint.
 The nearly 5 pound printer feels solid and built to last.
 And with its compact size (12.7 by 7.3 by 2.5 inches), you will have plenty of room for extra tech on your desk.
 It would also fit easily in a regular size backpack or carry-on suitcase.

 We recommend this printer for small spaces as well as for those who travel on a consistent basis.
 Purchase the optional lithium battery and you can print in a taxi on the way to a business meeting or take it to a mobile event to print instant photos.
+Talk about powerful computer accessories, this battery makes this printer super versatile.
 The battery can last a couple of days straight (or around a 100 prints) if you remember to turn the printer off after every use.

 The Brother Work Smart Series MFCJ895DW features a main paper tray that holds 100 copy sheets so you don’t have to refill every time you print.
 Print speeds come in at a competitive 12 ppm (black) and 10ppm (color).
 While all models vary in speed, tests among top brands in the all-in-one category vary by less than 1ppm across the board.
 Photo quality is on par with similar models, while text on 2-sided documents looks more like a draft than a quality print.

 You will also enjoy the cloud connectivity that provides easy access to your Google Drive, Evernote, OneDrive, Dropbox, and more.
 Plus, you can use the Brother Cloud Apps to convert documents for easy printing.
 Both are accessed via your mobile device.
 Brother also includes their high-end ControlCenter4 for scan management and Nuance PaperPort 14 SE with OCR that will convert scans to editable text to help you quickly find an archived file instantly.
 Consider it another best printer for home.